DiscourseDB/discoursedb-core/discoursedb-annotation-ui/README.md

-# Web UI for DIscourseDB annotation
+# Web UI for DiscourseDB annotation

 This user interface showcases the capabilities of DiscourseDB's annotation subsystem and allows a user to retrieve data and annotate it and save it back to DiscourseDB.